 Degrees are conferred by a member of the University of Tennessee Board of Trustees, by the President of The University of Tennessee or by the president's designee.
-Degrees are conferred on one of three dates throughout the year: the last Friday in May, the third Friday in August, and the Friday of the second full week in December2 following completion of all requirements.
+Degrees are conferred at three times throughout the year: on or around the last Friday in May (exact date determined by the college that is awarding the degree), the third Friday in August, and the Friday of the second full week in December2 following completion of all requirements.
 Students must be enrolled in, or completing, at least one credit hour during the term of graduation.